d-simon/blimp-io/README.md

 # _blimp-io_

-blimp-io will manage one or multiple blimps - so far it is only a raw skeleton.
+blimp-io can manage one or multiple blimps.
+So far it only accepts JSON data, which it logs to the corresponding API-Key

 Based on **Node.js**, **Express.js**, **Mongoose.js** (MongoDB), **Socket.io**, **Passport.js** (+Bcrypt) and **Angular.js**